One key element of a distributed database is how data is distributed among the different datastores.

 Working with multiresolution data.
-You may have a system whose source devices send information every second, but most statistics can be calculated much more easy at minute resolution.
-Aggregates can be used to store aggregated data at minute resolution and at 15 minute resolution will having second raw data.
+You may have a system whose source devices send information every second, but most statistics can be calculated much easier at minute resolution.
+Aggregates can be used to store aggregated data at minute resolution and at 15 minute resolution while having seconds resolution raw data.
 You can also use different retention policies for each resolution.

 At its maximum, together with multidimensional partitioning, online aggregates can be seen as pre-computed OLAP cubes.
 This is a very powerful data to have available with little latency to get it.